HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

-And add a method to respond to the event:
+Add a method to respond to the event:

 ```typescript
 onRenderAnimals()